tbindi/tale/about.md

 author: "Thanmai"
 permalink: /about/
 ---
-Computer Science Grad Student @ Indiana University Bloomington, IN.
-With 2 years of Work experience in Application and Web Development.
+Computer Science Grad Student @ Indiana University Bloomington, IN with 2 years of Work experience in Application and Web Development.
 Work Experience:

 - Associate Software Engineer at Fidelity Investments, Chennai from Aug 2012 - Jul 2014
 - Software Engineer at  Loctell, Bangalore from Aug 2014 - Jan 2015